thisisignitedoreo/sppite/README.md

 Q: how one might change repository?

-A: run program, generate config.json, and set it there
+A: run program, generate config.json, and add it there

 ---